ankitasks1/Bisulfite-Seq-Analysis/README.md

 </br>
 #------------------------------------ Install the required softwares --------------------------------------#

-# Step 0: Install FastQC
+# Step 0: Installations
+#sratoolkit : easy to install if your using command line version other wise webversion is also available

+# FastQC

 Go to